 Hernán Jaramillo Salazar (Colombia)

 Economist with national and international experience, publications and management for over 30 years in the field of knowledge economy and innovation.
-Honorary professor of the School of Economics at the University of Rosario, Bogotá, Colombia.
+Honorary professor of the School of Economics at the University of Rosario, Bogotá.
 Advisor of the rector of the same university in the subjects of science, technology and innovation.